gilangrizkyr/TemanNakes/README.md

 ---

-## 🌟 Apa Itu TemanNakes?
+## 🌟 What Is TemanNakes?
-**TemanNakes Pinnacle V1.0** adalah asisten klinis terintegrasi yang dirancang untuk memperkuat profesionalisme Tenaga Kesehatan Indonesia.
-Aplikasi ini menghadirkan referensi obat komprehensif, kalkulator medis presisi tinggi, dan efisiensi manajemen data pasien dalam satu platform luring yang andal.
+**TemanNakes Pinnacle V1.0** is an integrated clinical assistant designed to strengthen the professionalism of Indonesian Healthcare Workers.
+The app delivers a comprehensive drug reference, high-precision medical calculators, and efficient patient data management, all in a single reliable offline platform.

 <p align="center">
   <img src="home.jpeg" alt="Home Interface" width="600"/>